chiragisdevil/weather/README.md

 ## CSS Styling

 The web app uses the [Sass](https://sass-lang.com/) CSS pre-processor to manage generation of CSS styles for the web components.
 Each page, component and visual structure has its own Sass file defined in the component directory.

+## additional-things-missing
+The following things would have been done better if given the time:
+a) Using selectors within the mapStateToProps
+b) Currently coverage of tests is limited.
+This can be improved by writing some more tests to cover missing codes
+c) Secrets on API key to be stored in .env file